InfinityAlgo-Academy/LightHouse/readme.md

 ```

 ## Lighthouse Integrations
-This section details projects that have integrated Lighthouse.
-If you're working on a cool project integrating Lighthouse and would like to be featured here, file an issue to this repo or tweet at us [@_____lighthouse](https://twitter.com/____lighthouse?lang=en)
+This section details services that have integrated Lighthouse data.
+If you're working on a cool project integrating Lighthouse and would like to be featured here, file an issue to this repo or tweet at us [@_____lighthouse](https://twitter.com/____lighthouse?lang=en)!

 * **[Calibre](https://calibreapp.com)** - Calibre is a web performance monitoring tool running Lighthouse continuously or on-demand via an API.
 Test using emulated devices and connection speeds from a number of geographical locations.
 Set budgets and improve performance with actionable guidelines.
 Calibre comes with a free 14-day trial.